Codegarden 2019 Day 1: What to expect?

 Sessions for decision makers, developers, editors

 This year we are especially proud to introduce an ever-diverse range of sessions for not only Umbraco developers, but also decision makers, project managers, UX designers or content editors.
-Day 1 is no exception.
+Day 1 is no exception (schedule is already live).

 You’ll see a lineup that consists of acclaimed keynote speakers, Umbraco HQ members and talented, dedicated and experienced community members.
 Below you’ll find a few of the Day 1 speakers: